suffs811/pluralism-thesis/README.md

 # Pluralism Thesis
 Python script for analyzing moral values via NLP/LDA for topic modeling and generating a frequency distribution

 I wrote this script for my gradue thesis.
-The Script:
+The script:
 1. Identifies the top ten LDA topics for the Moral Values list
 2. Classifies the top ten LDA topics according to the Moral Values list
 3. Produces a frequency distribution for the top ten most used Moral Values

 ## Sources
-the script was written with the help of:
+The script was written with the help of:

 Jablonski, J. (2021, May 5).
 Natural Language Processing With Python's NLTK Package.
 Real Python. https://realpython.com/nltk-nlp-python/#making-a-frequency-distribution